Alternative titles for this job

 All courses take four years and consist of a first year studying health science then three years studying physiotherapy.

 - Auckland University of Technology (AUT) website - Bachelor of Health Science (Physiotherapy)

 - University of Otago website - Bachelor of Physiotherapy

 - Wintec website - information about the Bachelor of Physiotherapy

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include physical education, health, biology, chemistry and physics.
+Useful subjects include physical education, health, biology, chemistry, physics and maths.

 Additional requirements for specialist roles:

-To specialise in a particular area of physiotherapy you need to complete:
+To specialise in a particular area of physiotherapy, such as working with older adults, you need to complete a:

-- a panel review with The New Zealand Physiotherapy Board.
+- panel review with The New Zealand Physiotherapy Board.